Certificates of Insurance

 Thanks for checking in with us to learn about Certificates of Insurance!

 My name is Andrew Darlington and I am the founder of Veritas Risk Management & Insurance Services.
 I have been a licensed insurance agent for over 26 years.
-Our firm is licensed in over 35 states and we have sold thousands of business policies over the past 14 years we have been in business.
-We have sent out tens of thousands of certificates of insurance, so we have some experience in this arena.
+Our firm is licensed in over 35 states and we have sold thousands of business policies since I started Veritas in 2009.
+In addition, we have sent out tens of thousands of certificates of insurance over the years, so, as you can tell, we do have some experience in this arena.

 What am I going to find here?